opencog/learn/README.md

 Another major difference between the code here, and conventional neural net theory, is that the explicit graphical structure is extracted from the data, in the form of graphical nearest-neighbors.
-Thus, a (word, neighboring-words) is the conventional defintion of an N-gram.
+Thus, a (word, neighboring-words) is the conventional definition of an N-gram.
 If some neighbors are excluded, this is a skip-gram.
 The present case is similar, but with several key distinctions.